Generalized Normalizing Flows via Markov Chains: Abstract

 \section{Abstract}

 Normalizing flows, diffusion normalizing flows and variational autoencoders are powerful generative models.
-In this paper, we provide a unified framework to handle these approaches via Markov chains.
-Indeed, we consider stochastic normalizing flows as a pair of Markov chains fulfilling some properties and show that many state-of-the-art models for data generation fit into this framework.
-The Markov chains point of view enables us to couple both deterministic layers as invertible neural networks and stochastic layers as Metropolis-Hasting layers, Langevin layers and variational autoencoders in a mathematically sound way.
-Besides layers with densities as Langevin layers, diffusion layers or variational autoencoders, also layers having no densities as deterministic layers or Metropolis-Hasting layers can be handled.
-Hence our framework establishes a useful mathematical tool to combine the various approaches.
+This chapter provides a unified framework to handle these approaches via Markov chains.
+We consider stochastic normalizing flows as a pair of Markov chains fulfilling some properties and show how many state-of-the-art models for data generation fit into this framework.
+Indeed numerical simulations show that including stochastic layers improves the expressivity of the network and allows for generating multimodal distributions from unimodal ones.
+The Markov chains point of view enables us to couple both deterministic layers as invertible neural networks and stochastic layers as Metropolis-Hasting layers, Langevin layers, variational autoencoders and diffusion normalizing flows in a mathematically sound way.
+Our framework establishes a useful mathematical tool to combine the various approaches.